ecmwf/anemoi-graphs/docs/cli/introduction.rst

    $ anemoi-graphs create recipe.yaml graph.pt

 The ``.yaml`` recipe file consists of high-level specifications for generating the graphs at each layer.
-An example of a simple recipe file follows in the :ref:`the following section <usage-getting-started>`.
+An example of a simple recipe file is given in the :ref:`the following section <usage-getting-started>`.

-This will read the specifications in the ``recipe.yaml`` recipe file, and write to a PyTorch ``.pt`` file.
+The ``create`` command will read the specifications in the ``recipe.yaml`` recipe file, and write to a PyTorch ``.pt`` file.

 To **describe** an existing graph stored as a ``.pt`` file, use the ``describe`` command: